volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy_rule.md

 ### Dst Ip Matcher

-The predicate evaluates to true if the client IPv4 Address is covered by one or more of the IPv4 Prefixes in the IP Prefix Sets..
+The predicate evaluates to true if the client IP Address is covered by one or more of the IP Prefixes in the IP Prefix Sets..

 `invert_matcher` - (Optional) Invert the match result. (`Bool`).